aws-samples/fine-tuning-llm-with-domain-knowledge/README.md

 ## Considerations when fine-tuning the model

 The notebook has been configured to allow you to use only a subset of the entire dataset to fine-tune the model if desired.
 In the Data Prep section, there is a variable called *doc_count*.
-You can set this number to your preference, and the model will be fine-tuned based on that specific number of case from the dataset.
+You can set this number to your preference, and the model will be fine-tuned based on that specific number of cases from the dataset.
 The smaller the value you set for this variable, the faster the model will fine-tune.

 ## Training/Tuning Time estimates